Leland Turbo: The first agent eliminated from Cars 2

 - Conclusion

-In Cars 2 (2011), some characters leave a lasting impression despite very little screen time.
+In Cars 2 (2011), some characters leave a strong impression despite very little screen time.
 Leland Turbo is a good example: a secret agent whose appearance immediately sets a more dangerous tone, linked to the world of espionage.
 For fans who like to display their favorite characters daily, consider Cars Samsung phone cases.

 Who is Leland Turbo?